 “She points out how our obsession to protect our kids from any possible risk ends up denying them the freedom they require to grow into happy, confident, mature human beings.
 In spite of the serious topic, her presentation at DreamWorks was by far the funniest I’ve seen in a long time. ” —Claire Morrisey, Story Artist, DreamWorks, Los Angeles

 As a parent in the 90s, Andrea let her young kids climb trees and go to the park alone, and she taught them to do their own laundry by sixth grade.
 Teaching in California, Colorado, and Illinois gave her strong experience in pedagogy, assessment, and curriculum.
 Since 2006, she has worked in ed tech and curriculum and has presented dynamic, engaging workshops and professional development around the world.
-She believes passionately that social-emotional learning is the lynchpin for a successful society.
+She believes passionately that social-emotional learning is the linchpin for a successful society.
 At Let Grow, Andrea works to expand the reach and impact of Let Grow’s education programs and handles operations and finances.

 Praise for Andrea: